kudobuilder/kudo.dev/content/community/team/README.md

 # Team

-Even though KUDO is an open source community project actively seeking and encouraging contributions, there's a dedicated team of full time engineers.
-Meet those great people virtually:
+KUDO is an open source community project actively seeking and encouraging contributions.
+There's also a dedicated team, some of which work on KUDO or the KUDO documentation full-time.

+Meet those good people virtually:

 <Authors />